shea-brown/cmdmount/README.md

 ## This mount is for the Leeco Le Pro x720 or similar sizes (73.9 mm x 151.4 mm x 7.5 mm)

-This mount was created because, while I like other quick-remove mounts that people have designed, I wanted one that was low profile and would be completely out of sight.
-So the cmdmount uses a 60mm fan which fits nicely behind a Leeco x720.

 Also, NOTE - The version shown is the **60mm version**, I have not printed the 80mm version but it is there if anybody wants it.